aceokay/hiresly_ember/README.md

 * Basic routes made for logging in as an employer or developer
 * Basic Models created for employers and developers
 * Basic sign-up and login forms built and handled by router actions
+* I attempted to include a select dropdown for easy fake user login but this appears to be more difficult in ember.
+I have been advised to use x-select here to get what we need.

 ## 2 Notes About Where We Are: